-The Center is run by an elected board of directors made up of community leaders, legal, business and arts professionals, and a small staff which includes Executive Director Andrew Edwards, Executive Producer Kay Vega, Development Director Malcolm Mathes, a technical director, costumer, and office workers.
+The Center is run by an elected board of directors made up of community leaders, legal, business and arts professionals, and a small staff which includes Executive Director Andrew Edwards and Executive Producer Steve Knox.

 The key to operating the Center, however, is the support of volunteers.
 According to Edwards, 400-500 volunteers are needed to make things work, in all areas from office work to the daily running of the individual organizations to the physical labor that went into renovating the building.

 Lakewood Theatre Company, as the parent non-profit, is the oldest and best known of the building’s occupants, and key to the Center’s financial success.
 Lakewood is the oldest continually operated not for profit theatre company in the Portland metro area and attracts more than 40,000 people to its shows.